FlorinCD/E-Learning-App/README.txt

 This is a full stack application.
-The platform is meant to combine all kind of ways to explain and understand data structures and algorithm.
+The platform is meant to combine all kind of ways to explain and understand data structures and algorithms.
 There are 3 software modules:
 - algorithm visualization;
 - representation of data structures;